anamatoso/anamatoso.github.io/_posts/discord-webhook-bash.md

 ---
 layout: post
-title:  "Create webhook to notify when a bash script has finished running"
+title:  "Creating a webhook in Discord to notify when a bash script has finished running"
 date:   2023-02-15 10:00:40
+draft: false
 #blurb: "A look at an example post using Bay Jekyll theme."
 #og_image: /assets/img/content/post-example/Banner.jpg
 ---